 We are open to all girls – of all faiths and none.
 We are happy for girls to dress so they feel comfortable, whether that be to accommodate their faith, their specific needs or the type of activity in which they are taking part.

-From our County Trading Depot (Guide Shop) in Swindon.
+From our county trading depot in Royal Wootton Bassett.
 Our depot volunteers can advise on guiding wear choices and you can try on before you buy.
-You will also find a wide range of gift items to suit all pockets and occasions.
 By purchasing in the depot, you will save on postage and packing, plus all profits made by our depot go directly back into local guiding to benefit our members.